Green Smoothie Gourmet

 Why You’ll Love These

-They are naturally sweetened.
+Naturally sweetened.
 Instead of using refined sugar, sweet potato brownies are sweetened from pureed sweet potatoes and pure coconut sugar.
 Cinnamon and other additions make these healthy brownies taste delicious.

-They are creamy.
+Creamy texture.
 Sweet potatoes are wonderful in baked goods, contributing a structure as well as a silky texture.

-They fit most diet requirements.
+Fit most diet requirements.
 For those who need a brownie to be gluten-free, dairy-free, and vegan, this is it.
 And it is flexible, you can bake them or freeze them into a no bake brownie.

-They are nourishing.
+Nourishing.
 Sweet potato brownies are high in fiber thanks to the veggie puree and oat flour.
 Sweet potatoes also provide a lot of nutrients you wouldn't ordinarily find in a brownie.

 Sweet Potato Brownies